TwahirMohamed/airbnb-clone-project/README.md

 ## Compliance with Legal Standards
 Ensuring proper API security helps meet data protection regulations such as GDPR, HIPAA, or PCI DSS.

+# ⚙️ CI/CD Pipeline
+Continuous Integration (CI) and Continuous Deployment/Delivery (CD) pipelines are essential for automating and streamlining the software development lifecycle.

+## What is CI/CD?
+* Continuous Integration (CI) is the practice of frequently integrating code changes into a shared repository.
+Each change is automatically tested and verified to catch issues early.

+* Continuous Deployment/Delivery (CD) automates the process of deploying applications to staging or production environments after passing tests and validations.

+## Why CI/CD Is Important
+* Faster Development Cycles
+Automates repetitive tasks, allowing teams to release new features and fixes more frequently.

+* Improved Code Quality
+Automated testing ensures each commit meets quality standards before it’s merged or deployed.

+* Reduced Manual Errors
+Automation minimizes the risk of human error in build and deployment processes.

+* Rapid Feedback
+Developers get immediate feedback on their changes, making debugging and iteration quicker.

+## Tools Used
+1. GitHub Actions – Automates CI workflows, such as running tests on every pull request or deploying on merge.

+2. Docker – Containerizes the application, ensuring consistency across development, testing, and production environments.

+3. Docker Hub / GitHub Container Registry – Hosts and manages Docker images.

+4. AWS / Heroku / Vercel – Platforms that can be used for automated deployments.